 How many pregnancy tests should I take?

 Have you ever taken a pregnancy test and then immediately taken a second test?
 Look, we get it.
 No matter the result, you want to make sure it’s right.
-But here’s the truth: Usually it’s a waste of a test to take two tests one right after the other.
-Here we share guidance on whether you should test again and if so, when.
+So how many pregnancy tests should you take?
+You only need to take one pregnancy test, if taken correctly at the right time.
+Here we share guidance on whether you should repeat a pregnancy test and if so, when.

 How do pregnancy tests work?

-In order to know how many pregnancy tests you should take, it helps to understand how pregnancy tests use human chorionic gonadotropin (hCG) to detect pregnancy.
+In order to know how many pregnancy tests you should take, it helps to understand how they detect human chorionic gonadotropin (hCG) to determine if you are pregnant.
 When a fertilized egg implants into your uterine wall, the placenta begins to grow, generating hCG, which can then be found in your bloodstream and urine.1 Some early detection pregnancy tests can detect hCG in your urine a few days sooner than your missed period.
 This could be up to six days before your missed period or five days before your expected period, depending on the pregnancy test.
-So, if you take a pregnancy test the morning after you have sex, that’s too early to determine if you’re pregnant or not.
+So, if you take a pregnancy test the morning after you have sex, that’s too early to determine if you’re pregnant and you’ll have to repeat a pregnancy test later.

 All Clearblue® tests are over 99% accurate from the day you expect your period.2 The Clearblue® Early Detection Pregnancy Test and the Clearblue® Early Digital Pregnancy Test can detect 77% and 78% respectively, of pregnancies six days before your missed period (five days before your expected period).